 displaying a readout in digital form; see 9.7-inc LED-backlit glossy widescreen Multi-Touch display with IPS technology

 - verb, -tured, -tur-ing

 the making of goods or wares by manual labor or by machinery, especially on a large scale: i.e. the manufacture of an mobile application

 the making or producing fo anything; generation: i.e. the manufacture of a web applicaiton

 the thing or material manufactured; product: see good solid code

 So in layman’s terms, digital manufacturing (according to Skookumites) is the process of making something out of nothing.
 It’s about taking an idea.
 It’s about fleshing it out.
 It’s about flipping it upside down and then turning it inside out.
 It’s about refining that idea through the prism of our users.
 It’s about incorporating aesthetics and the science of simplicity and good design to achieve that perfect state of nirvana—known as the user experience.

 Digital Manufacturing is about applying cutting-edge innovation to ideas and transforming them into a business, or a product or an award-winning app. ?

-At Skookum Digital Works, we're making new inventions everyday.
-What's not tangible about that?
+At Skookum, we’re making new inventions everyday.
+What’s not tangible about that?